 Side Impact Test

 Side crashes account for the second highest frequency of death and serious injuries in regions like Europe.
 Compared to a frontal impact, there is very little space inside the vehicle interior in which to absorb energy and as a result severe injuries to the head and the chest are common.
-A deformable barrier is mounted on a trolley and is driven at 50km/h into the side of the stationary test vehicle at right angles.
-A side impact dummy representing an average male is placed in the driver or passenger seat and child dummies are placed in child restraint systems in the rear.
-The test ensures that there is adequate protection of the critical body regions.
-This has driven the strengthening of the structures of vehicles around the B-pillar (between front and rear door), the fitment of side impact and side curtain airbags in cars but also the development of less obvious energy-absorbing structures in seats and door panels.
-The timing and deployment of airbags must be very carefully controlled to ensure that they provide the greatest protection possible.
+A 1400 kg deformable barrier is mounted on a trolley and propelled at 60 km/h to impact the stationary test vehicle at a right angle.
+A new side impact dummy, called the WSID, representing an average-sized adult male, is placed in the driver or front passenger seat, along with two child dummies aged 3 and 10 years old in their respective child restraint systems in the rear seat.